-As well as starting a new map – which you are welcome to do at any time, using the New map button beneath the map in the Hub view – there's a range of ways in which you can contribute to the development of existing maps (and map creators and map communities generally welcome all kinds of contributions):
+As well as starting a new map – which you can do at any time using the New map button beneath the map – you are welcome to help improve of existing public maps by:

 scale shown at the bottom of the Details